007aniketkumar/007aniketkumarblog.github.io/_posts/2019-02-21-I-dont-Know-How-To-Make-My-Services-Talk.markdown

 This post is more of assimilation of various options that are out there, to make my service A talk to service B. This is a bit of an interesting space where an architect is always in the dilemma of choosing the right approach.
 Let's try to get our hands a bit dirty, and may the force be with us…

 To start with we have a traditional monolithic application.
-My architect was able to do one of the most difficult tasks,i.e. break this monolith into logical components, so that each of these, can be designed into microservices.
-These microservices will be true to their name aka, have its own Databases,independently deployed and scaled.
+My architect was able to do one of the most difficult tasks, i.e. break this monolith into logical components, so that each of these, can be designed into microservices.
+These microservices will be true to their name aka, have its own Databases, independently deployed and scaled.

 The architect should also try to ensure couple of points: